Chocolate Pudding Dirt Cake is a kid-favorite Halloween recipe! They are going to love making it but they are going to love eating it more!

 - Melt the butter in a large saucepan and whisk in the cocoa powder then remove from the heat and let cool.

-- Add the cooled chocolate mixer to your stand mixer and whip on medium speed adding the powdered sugar and milk, alternating them ⅓ at a time, and finally add the vanilla in last.
+- Add the cooled chocolate mixture to your stand mixer and whip on medium speed adding the powdered sugar and milk, alternating them ⅓ at a time, then add the vanilla.

 - If the frosting is too thick, add a bit more milk.